-Alberta is a land of open spaces pushed up against the Rocky Mountains.
-It’s also filled with many beautiful lakes – including Lake Claire, Gull Lake, Buffalo Lake, Pigeon Lake, and Keho Lake, as well as great rivers and fishing lodges.
+Alberta is a land full of open spaces pushed up against the Rocky Mountains!
+It’s also filled with many beautiful lakes including Lake Clair, Gull Lake, Buffalo Lake, Pigeon Lake, and Keho Lake as well as great rivers and fishing lodges.
 With summer just around the corner, it’s time to take advantage of Alberta’s beautiful waterways!

 What Documentation Do I Need?

-The best coverage for your boat is known as an All Risk policy, providing coverage for all types of losses except those specifically excluded in the policy such as gradual deterioration, marring, denting, scratching, animal damage, manufacturer’s defects, defects in design, and ice/freezing.
-Ask other boat owners who have had a claim in the past about the right coverage for your situation.
+The best coverage for your boat is known as an “All Risk” policy.
+This type of policy provides coverage for all types of losses – except those specifically excluded in the policy such as:

 Do I NEED Boat Insurance?

-Transport Canada’s Boating Laws & Regulations BOATsmart! website notes that “you are not legally required to insure your boat, however it is highly encouraged,” adding that “your homeowner’s insurance will not sufficiently protect your investment.
+“You are not legally required to insure your boat, however, it is highly encouraged.
+Your homeowner’s insurance will not sufficiently protect your investment.
 Good recreational boat insurance will cover damage to your boat as well as the liability of others (should you happen to be involved in a collision).”

 There are a number of reasons why you need separate boat insurance:

-- Loss or theft of personal possessions on board; unexpected damages like striking a submerged rock or recovery costs such as sinking.
+- Unexpected damages like striking a submerged rock or recovery costs for events such as sinking

 Capital Insurance understands that your boat is a significant financial and emotional investment, which is why we are here to help you protect it with the right boat insurance for your individual needs!